Jose Quintana deal a Windy City win for both Cubs and White Sox

 The oft-suggested notion that the White Sox and Cubs won’t do a high-profile trade together has, on its surface, always been absurd.

-There are only 29 potential trade partners around and if a deal helps your team, who cares if it also helps your in-market competitor?
+There are only 29 potential trade partners around, and if a deal helps your team, who cares if it also helps your in-market competitor?

 Anyway, the franchises set that theory on its ear Thursday with the out-of-nowhere trade that sends South Side lefty Jose Quintana to the North-Siders in exchange for yet another impressive prospect haul for ChiSox GM Rick Hahn, including Keith Law’s No. 5 overall prospect in outfielder Eloy Jimenez, plus pitcher Dylan Cease and infielders Matt Rose and Bryant Flete.

-According to ESPN Stats & Info, this is the first all-Chicago trade since November of 2006, when the White Sox sent Neal Cotts to the Cubs for David Aardsma and Carlos Vasquez.
+According to ESPN Stats & Info, this is the first all-Chicago trade since November 2006, when the White Sox sent Neal Cotts to the Cubs for David Aardsma and Carlos Vasquez.
 But it’s the highest profile deal between the teams since the White Sox sent a young Sammy Sosa and pitcher Ken Patterson to the Cubs for George Bell in 1992.

 The Cubs’ need for starting pitching help has been well chronicled.